dominicm00/website/posts/why-does-technology-suck.md

 ¯\\\_(ツ)\_/¯

-In all seriousness, while partially technical, this is one of those annoyingly intractable "human" problems (ew).
-It is very difficult move the mountains that are large tech corporations in a meaningful way.
+Underneath the technical details, this is mostly one of those annoyingly intractable "human" problems (ew).
+It’s very difficult to move the mountains that are large tech corporations in a meaningful way.

 If you work somewhere that you feel is falling into this trap of bad software, the best thing you can do is act like it's an important issue every step of the